lgy112112/Arduino-MLX90614-Thermopile/README.md

 ## Project Overview

-This project implements a non-contact infrared thermometer using an Arduino UNO, an MLX90614 IR temperature sensor, and a custom segment LCD driven by an HT1621.
+This project implements a non-contact infrared thermometer using an Arduino UNO, an MLX90614 IR temperature sensor, and a custom segment LCD driven by an HT1621 (WAX-SEG68B is used and compatible with HT1621).
 The thermometer displays both object and ambient temperatures in real-time with a resolution of 0.1°C.

 ## Hardware Components